 How to Become a Top Performer When You Didn’t Get Enough Training

-In a recent BioSpace poll, one respondent described their experience this way, “I was dropped into the deep end without enough training.”
-This can be extremely frustrating as a life science professional because, in addition to having the aptitude for complex scientific practices, the application of those practices can vary drastically depending on your role.
+This can be extremely frustrating as a life sciences professional because in addition to having the aptitude for complex scientific practices, the application of those practices can vary drastically depending on your role.
 You must know specifics regarding any technology your company uses, internal workflows, and have a clear idea of the goals associated with your role, along with how it relates to the organization and customers.
 If you aren’t properly trained it can be very difficult to achieve successful results.
 Here’s how to become a top performer, even when you didn’t get enough training.

 Ask for more training